UCLouvain-CBIO/MDSvis/README.md

 # MDSvis

-The `MDSvis` package implements visualization of Multi Dimensional Scaling (MDS) objects representing a low dimensional projection of cytometry samples.
+The `MDSvis` package implements visualisation of Multi Dimensional Scaling (MDS) objects representing a low dimensional projection of cytometry samples.
 Such objects can be obtained using the functionalities implemented in the `CytoMDS` package.
-The visualization is realised via a Shiny app that allows the user to interactively customise the plots depending on a series of input parameters.
+The visualisation is realised via a Shiny app that allows the user to interactively customise the plots depending on a series of input parameters.